berkough/tarotjs/README.md

 ## TODO

--Click and go through each card.
+- Click and go through each card.
 With the meaning.
--"Floating" menu for selecting cards.
+- "Floating" menu for selecting cards.
--Implement Reversals.
+- Implement Reversals.
--Three Cards spread.
+- Three Cards spread.
--Remember the last spread…
+- Remember the last spread…
--Implement Chat or another AI to provide interpretations for the cards.
+- Implement Chat or another AI to provide interpretations for the cards.